doct15/readmeio_converter/test/deploying-an-application-1.md

 1. PreInstall
 2. PkgInclude or Install
 3. PostInstall

+Test Test Test

 4. PreStart
 5. Start or Exec

+Adding some in-between text to fool the script.

 6. PostStart

+1. Test2
+2. Test3

 For more information see:
 * [Distelli Manifest](doc:distelli-manifest)